Ready to dive into the Scion xB’s best and worst years?

 Want to see how all these components stack up?
 Check out this graph:

-Now, let’s categorize each xB model year into the best and worst:
+Now, let’s classify each xB model year into the finest and worst:

 Generation | Best Years | Worst Years |